 If a qualifying student wishes to write the RPL assessment (s)he needs to register for both FSC11A1 (the academic module) as well as FSC11AR (the RPL exam).
 On passing the RPL assessment (FSC11AR) with 65% (s)he will be granted exemption for the module (FSC11A1).
 If a student fails, the RPL assessment (FSC11AR) (s)he will remain registered for FSC11A1.
 A fee as approved per year, is linked to the RPL assessment (FSC11AR).
 If a student passes the RPL assessment (FSC11AR) (s)he will be exempted from the module (FSC11AR) and the module fee for FSC11A1 will be credited to his/her student account.
-If a student fails the RPL assessment (FSC11AR), it will be reflected as such on the student's academic transcript.
+If a student fails the RPL assessment (FSC11AR), it will be reflected as such on the students academic transcript.

-SECOND YEAR SEMESTER MODULES FIRST SEMESTER SECON ID SEMESTER R MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Auditing and Internal Control 2A AIC22A2 12 Auditing and Internal Control 2B AIC22B2 12 Communication 1 COS1AA1 16 Active Citizenship 1A ACS1AA1 12 Business Law 1A BUL41A1 15 Business Law 1B BUL41B1 15 Cost and Financial Management 2A CFM22A2 12 Cost and Financial Management 2B CFM22B2 12 Financial Accounting 2A FAC22A2 12 Financial Accounting 2B FAC22B2 12 5 Semester Modules 67 Credits Number of Modules Total Credits 5 Semester Modules 63 Credits
+SECOND YEAR SEMESTER MODULES FIRST SEMESTER SECO ND SEMESTER २ MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Auditing and Internal Control 2A AIC22A2 12 Auditing and Internal Control 2B AIC22B2 12 Communication 1 COS1AA1 16 Active Citizenship 1A ACS1AA1 16 Business Law 1A BUL41A1 15 Business Law 1B BUL41B1 15 Financial Management 2A FMN22A2 12 Cost and Management Accounting 2B CNA22B2 12 Financial Accounting 2A FAC22A2 12 Financial Accounting 2B FAC22B2 12 5 Semester Modules 67 Credits 5 Semester Modules 63 Credits